 Originality – does this entry stand out from the rest?
 Is it original and unique?

-We will judge poems on their creative merits.
-Primary age children develop their skills in writing, spelling and punctuation as they go through school and poems will not be disqualified for errors in handwriting, spelling or punctuation.
-However, we would encourage all entrants to proof read their poem carefully and send us their best copy.
+We are judging poems on their creative merits.
+Primary-age children develop their skills in writing, spelling and punctuation as they go through school and poems will not be disqualified for errors in handwriting, spelling or punctuation.
+However, we encouraged all entrants to proofread their poem carefully and send us their best copy.

 We have created some competition packs with just the right amount of useful resources, including lesson ideas, activity sheets, entry template sheets and inspirational videos.
-There is also an entry form if you’d rather submit your entries by post.
-Download what you need and get your pupils writing!
+Even though the competition has now closed, there are lots of fun activities for you to try with your pupils.
 You need to register to access all the resources - it's free and really quick to do.

 You might also be interested in our other English poetry packs – have a look at our Key Stage 1 resource Matchday Magic and our Premier League Reading Stars resource Poetry Slam, for pupils in upper Key Stage 2.
 There is also a Key Stage 2 PSHE pack all about Resilience.